The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

 Adsense alone isn’t immune to program changes.
-In fact, Amazon had some changes earlier this year.
-Take a look at a few articles that walk through the Amazon Associates affiliate income adjustment in 2017:
+In fact, Amazon had some changes not long ago.
+Take a look at a few articles that walk through the Amazon Associates affiliate income adjustment:

 Websites that were solely monetized via Amazon.com took a significant hit.
 Just like Amazon changed its commission structure, things can change at the drop of a hat.
 Putting all your eggs into Amazon’s basket is no different than many people putting all their eggs in the Google Adsense basket.
 If you aren’t diversified, you are putting yourself and business at risk.

 While a significant change to Google’s Adsense platform is unlikely, it’s a real possibility that you could lose your account at some point if you have aggressive advertising placement or violating any of the Google Adsense TOS by accident.

 Most people don’t start their day off thinking, “Gee, I’m going to violate the Adsense TOS today.”
 But unfortunately, that day may come and you should absolutely be prepared for it.